deangela/DM4173-Professional-Practices-Duff-SP18/schedule.md

 <tr>
 <td><strong>Apr 24</strong></td>
 <td><ul>
-<li><a href="mock_interview.md">Mock Interviews</a> (Tentative</li>
+<li><a href="mock_interview.md">Mock Interviews</a> (Tentative)</li>
 <li>Review <a href="https://www.nyu.edu/students/student-information-and-resources/career-development-and-jobs.html" target="_blank">Wasserman Center Events</a></li>
 </ul></td>
 </tr>

 <tr>
 <td><strong>May 1</strong></td>
 <td>Watch the following and post your response on the designated slack channel.
 Do not write a summary.
 In other words, do not regurgitate.
-Discuss any epiphanies or insights that occurred while watching, how it reflects your own thoughts and ideas or how it will inform or change your future.<ul>
+Discuss any epiphanies or insights that occurred while watching, how it reflects your own thoughts and ideas or how it will inform or change your future goals.<ul>
 <li><a href="https://vimeo.com/34608191" target="_blank">PressPausePlay Documentary</a></li>
 <li>Review <a href="https://www.nyu.edu/students/student-information-and-resources/career-development-and-jobs.html" target="_blank">Wasserman Center Events</a></li>
 </ul></td>